What is Public Service Loan Forgiveness?

 Step 1: Understand your choices

-If you have federal student loans and can show that you are experiencing economic hardship, you can cap your monthly payment at a percentage of your discretionary income through an income-driven repayment (IDR) plan.
+If you have federal student loans and can show that you are experiencing economic hardship, you can cap your monthly payment at a percentage of your discretionary income through an (IDR) plan.
 IDR plans can keep your monthly payments low while you make the 120 qualifying payments needed to get PSLF.

 If you have a Perkins loan, consolidating federal loans may cause you to give up other benefits.
 Borrowers with Perkins loans should talk to their servicers about the risks associated with consolidation.